Garlic Chive Flowers Stir-fry

 Happy new year & Happy 1st Blogiversary!

 I hope that 2015 will bring much joy, peace, and happiness to you.
 2014 was a really fun but busy year as I learned to blog, formed another organization, and advocated for legislation.
-Today marks the first blogiversary of Nut Free Wok, it was a little idea to write our family’s favorite recipes for my sons, share them, and help others along the way.
+Today marks the first blogiversary of Nut Free Wok.
+It was a little idea to write our family’s favorite recipes for my sons, share them, and help others along the way.
 I’m grateful for you, your support, and encouraging comments and sharing your stories with me.
 Thank you for being a part of this community as we try to raise food allergy awareness and enjoy some Allergy Aware Asian Fare along the way.
 I’m excited about 2015, how about you?

 What are Garlic Chives?

-Garlic chives or Chinese chives (Allium tuberosum) are flat leafed, like long blades of grass, and are also known as “gau choy” in Chinese or “nira” in Japanese.
-In Chinese cooking, garlic chives are usually used in stir fries by itself, with scrambled eggs, or with small amounts of meat.
-One of my sons loves onion, garlic, and chives and of course he loves all kinds of chive dumplings.
-Garlic chive flowers, “gau choy fa,” are used in the same ways and are considered a delicacy.
+Garlic chives or Chinese chives (Allium tuberosum) are flat leafed, like long blades of grass.
+They are also known as “gau choy” in Chinese or “nira” in Japanese.
+In Chinese cuisine, garlic chives are usually cooked in stir fries by itself, with scrambled eggs, with small amounts of meat.
+They’re also added to dumplings or stir fries.
+There’s also garlic chives that are grown in the dark and they will look exactly the same except yellow.
+This variety is also considered a delicacy.

-Garlic Chive Flowers Stir-fry
+Stir-Fried Garlic Chive Flowers Recipe

-Author Sharon Wong
+Author Sharon Wong (Nut Free Wok)

 Ingredients

-• 1 bunch of flowering garlic chives
+• 1 pound flowering garlic chives

 • 2 teaspoons olive oil